Power Analysis

 - Mean difference - Expected difference between treatments

-- Within-subject SD - Variability within the same patient
+- Within-subject SD - Variability within the same participant

 Default parameter values for crossover design.